DBrianKimmel/PyHouse/README.rst

 It is now (2013-06-06) running in a raspberry pi model B.  It has been turning lights on and off reliably for several weeks on this new platform.

 Domains
 -------
 Domains are a group of nodes that are able to communicate with each other and have been given authentication tokens to allow them to share information.
-This will allow two condominiums to be independent of each other and two houses separated by many miles to cooperate with each other.
+This will allow two adjacent Town Houses to be independent of each other and two houses separated by many miles to cooperate with each other.

 Configuration
 -------------